marticee14/CS465-Fullstack/README.md

 JSON is a data format that transmits information between the frontend and backend.
 JavaScript runs logic in the browser, and JSON allows MongoDB to populate Angular views.

-•	*Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.*

 ---
 **Testing**